YKZDY/dota2picker/README.md

 ### Configuration

-First of all, you need to apply a steam [api key](https://steamcommunity.com/dev/apikey), then fill out your key in `config.py` to make Dota2Picker have permission to access the Steam server.
+First of all, you need to apply for a steam [api key](https://steamcommunity.com/dev/apikey), then fill out your key in `config.py` to grant Dota2Picker the permission to access the Steam server.

-There's an account list in config.py which will be used to grab data from server.
-Because of the restrict from Steam, right now Dota2Picker can only access 500 matches for each account.
+There's an account list in `config.py` which will be used to grab data from the server.
+Because of the restriction of Steam, Dota2Picker can only access 500 matches for each account right now.
 And the matches from the different accounts will be merged automatically after fetching.

 ### Usage

-Before using Dota2Picker, you must fetch the data from server to your local database.
+Before using Dota2Picker, you must fetch the data from the server to your local database.

     from dota2picker.main import refresh_database, update_database